By Victor Martins, FootballPredictions.NET, 10:00 26/02/2020

 The censoring of bookmakers is not unexpected, as betting is often viewed in a dim light by some people and organisations.
 Whilst actively blocking the main domain of companies such as Bet365 is going to have some impact, determined people will always try to find another way around being denied their rights.

-In this case, where there are no legal barriers and no reason that the original site should not be reachable, any company is well within its rights to provide alternative links for its customers.
+In this case, where there are no legal barriers and no reason that the original site should not be reachable, any company is well within its rights to provide such links for its customers.

 As discussed in this article, using additional means of access such as VPNs and proxy servers are not needed in this case.
-In fact, using either will likely deny you from accessing the mirror site.
+In fact, using either will likely deny you from accessing the site.

-As long as you are using it from a permitted (not restricted) country, state or territory, you'll be using a mirror of the original and can enjoy sports betting, live streaming and casino games with no problem at all.
+As long as you are using it from a permitted (not restricted) country, state or territory, you'll be using a version of the original and can enjoy sports betting, live streaming and casino games with no problem at all.
 I hope that this has helped.

 Frequently Asked Questions